 Not feeling well?
 Need clearance for travel?
 This PCR test is available at all centers.
 Results available in approximately 3-5 days.

 For your convenience, you can schedule a Virtual Visit with one of our providers to begin your evaluation and determine your testing needs.
-After a Virtual Visit evaluation, if your provider feels you should be tested, you will be scheduled for a quick visit at a specific ChristianaCare-GoHealth Urgent Care center in Delaware.
+After a Virtual Visit evaluation, if your provider feels you should be tested, you will be scheduled for a quick visit at a specific ChristianaCare-GoHealth Urgent Care center.